Information Design / Exercises

 Hierarchy - Ranking SCPs by danger level/containment difficulty.

-Initial Visual Poster Ideas:
+Initial Visual Poster Ideas

 Facility map pinpointing SCP containment locations